christopher-holt/Analysis_of_TCGABiolinks_Data/README.md

 # BiolinksAnalysis
-These files will download, manipulate TCGA data obtained through the R package TCGAbiolinks
+These scripts will download, manipulate, and analyse TCGA data obtained through the R package TCGAbiolinks

+## Table of Contents
+* Packages
+* Directory Structure
+* Scripts
+* Datasets
+* Output

 ## Directory Structure
 #### The Datasets and Output directories have been ignored for space reasons.
 Output may be added later